 6) One Tabling

-This is fine, just change the tag from fish to bad reg once you notice the low VPIP.
-Very few good regs would ever do any of the above and it is good to know who the bad regs are because we can make lots of money off of them as well.
+This is fine, just change the tag from fish to bad regular once you notice the low amount of hands played.
+Very few good regulars would ever do any of the above though and it is good to know who the bad regulars are because we can make lots of money off of them as well.

 Lastly, the best thing about tagging your opponents right away is that these are stored on your hard drive and so literally any time you sit down to play on that site, your previous notes will be there.
 This will help a lot in knowing which tables to play at and which ones to avoid.

 So there you have it!
 Let me know in the comments below any other signs of bad poker players that you know of.